ualibweb/UALIB_ChemStructures/README.md

 * Chemical substances indexed must have synthetic experimental characterization details such as NMR, mass spec, elemental analysis, and melting point.
-No judgment is made on the the accuracy of the reported syntheses.
+No judgment is made on the accuracy of the reported syntheses.
 If the authors claimed they synthesized the substance in an experimental section and includes characterization data, we indexed it.